-The safety information sheet also recommends that viewers be aware of another drastic change that takes place during a total solar eclipse: light levels drop dramatically, as if the world has suddenly been plunged into dusk.
-This is one indicator that totality has begun, and it is safe to take off your eclipse glasses.
+The safety information sheet also recommends that viewers be aware of another drastic change that takes place during a total solar eclipse: Light levels drop dramatically, as if the world had suddenly been plunged into dusk.
+This is one indicator that totality has begun and that it is safe to take off your eclipse glasses.

 When should you put your glasses back on?
 The official recommendations from the agencies suggest that viewers put their solar-viewing glasses back on before any part of the sun's disk becomes visible again.

-"Experience totality, then, as soon as the bright sun begins to reappear, replace your solar viewer to glance at the remaining partial phases," the information sheet said.
+"Experience totality; then, as soon as the bright sun begins to reappear, replace your solar viewer to glance at the remaining partial phases," the information sheet says.

-In order to anticipate when the disk of the sun will reappear, viewers should first be aware of about how long the total eclipse should last where they are standing — the total eclipse will last, at most, about 2 minutes and 40 seconds.
+To anticipate when the disk of the sun will reappear, viewers should first be aware of about how long the total eclipse should last where they are standing — the total eclipse will last, at most, about 2 minutes and 40 seconds.
 The nearer that viewers are to the edge of the path of totality, the shorter the total eclipse will be.
-Viewers who want to observe the total solar eclipse with the naked eye should try to move closer to the center of the path, so there is ample time to observe the eclipse safely.
+Viewers who want to observe the total solar eclipse with the naked eye should try to move closer to the center of the path so that there is ample time to observe the eclipse safely.

 Fienberg said that viewers should be aware of the moon moving across the surface of the sun during totality.
 The side of the sun that was the last to disappear behind the moon will be opposite to the side that is first to reappear.
 On the side of the moon where the sun will reappear first, viewers should look out for the "reddish hue" of the chromosphere, the layer of the sun's atmosphere that is closest to its surface.
 The sun will begin to reappear just as it disappeared — first as dots of light.
 If a dot of sunlight appears on the edge of the moon, it means totality is complete.